PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/Chapter9/edge/certificates/README.md

-Placeholder folfdere where to place certifivcate of IOT Core
+Placeholder folder where to place certificate of IOT Core: rename it with device prefix eg. device2.public.key